-In the opinion of the Directors there were no significant changes in the state of affairs of the Group that occurred during the financial year under review not otherwise disclosed in this report or the accompanying financial report.
+There were no other significant changes in the state of affairs of the Group during the financial year.

 EVENTS SUBSEQUENT TO BALANCE DATE

 In the interval between the end of the financial year and the date of this report, no item, transaction or event of a material and unusual nature has arisen that is likely, in the opinion of the Directors, to affect significantly, the operations of the Group, the results of those operations, or the state of affairs of the Group in future financial years.